 The only international train tickets that we sell are the tickets between Nanning (China) and Hanoi (Vietnam).
 Download the order form here.
 We are unable to provide you with tickets to or from Mongolia or Russia.
 For travel to Hong Kong, we suggest the better bullet trains that drop you near the Hong Kong border in Shenzhen.
 For example one can travel daily by bullet train from Beijing to Shenzhen in about 8.5 hours compared to 22 hours for the train to HK that only runs every other day.
 You can also reach Shenzhen from Shanghai in a little over 11.5 hours.
 Much better than the slow old overnight train.

 It is not possible.
-The system assigns beds and seats in sequential manner, so we cannot choose.
+The system assigns beds in sequential manner, so we cannot choose.
 Generally all tickets will be together or near each other.
 If your sleeper beds are not in the same compartment, you can easily change with other passengers.
 Everybody is doing this once the train departs.
 People are very accommodating.
 Usually sign language will suffice to get the point across.
 Understand that you can only exchange lower bed for a lower bed and an upper bed for an upper bed.
 Our experience is that when we buy tickets on the day that they are released, we get all passengers in the same sleeper compartment.
 As the travel date draws closer and there are only few tickets left then they may be scattered all over the train.

 Purchased tickets can be cancelled or changed.
 How it is done and the cost depends mostly on the timing and is based on the policies of the railway company.
 Click to read our “Cancelation and Change Policy”

 If we have not purchased the tickets, just advise us of your new plans.
 Purchased tickets can be cancelled or changed.
 How it is done and the cost depends mostly on the timing based on the policies of the railway company.
 Click to read our “Cancellation and Change Policy”